Shreyas2831/Falcon_Defender.Hack4Soc/README.md

 Feedback Analysis for the councellors to track their profile.

 # Requirements
-In order to use these whole system you require Jupyter notebook, Google spreadsheet,Google form API, Any IDE for website development,.
+In order to use these whole system you require Jupyter notebook, Google spreadsheet, Google form API, Any IDE for website development,.

 # Process
 1. First create Website to collect responses.
 You can create form from scratch or use Google Forms API.